-- D.18-10-019 modified the PCIA methodology by revising inputs to the MPB that is used to calculate the PCIA, effective January 1, 2019.
-In addition to the revised MPB inputs, the decision also adopted an annual true-up mechanism, as recommended by a number of parties, as well as a cap that limited the change of the PCIA rate from one year to the next.
-Starting in forecast year 2020, the cap level of the PCIA rate was set at 0.5 cents/kWh more than the prior year's PCIA, differentiated by system average vintage rate.
-AL 3436-E established the PCIA under-collection balancing account ("CAPBA") which was used to track obligations that accrued for departing load customers by vintage subaccounts when the PCIA cap was hit.
-In AL 3318-E/E-A, the PABA was established to record the "above-market" costs and revenues associated with all PCIA eligible resources by vintage subaccounts, effective January 1, 2019. - D.19-10-001 further modified the PCIA methodology by revising the inputs to the billing determinants (sales) that is used to calculate the PCIA rates, effective January 1, 2020.
+- PCIA cap was hit.52 In AL 3318-E/E-A, the PABA was established to record the "above-market" costs and revenues associated with all PCIA eligible resources by vintage subaccounts, effective January 1, 2019.53 - D.19-10-001 further modified the PCIA methodology by revising the inputs to the billing determinants (sales) that is used to calculate the PCIA rates, effective January 1, 2020.
 This revision ordered SDG&E to use vintage billing determinants of those responsible for the vintage portfolio to determine PCIA rates, instead of the currently used system net billing determinants.
 In addition, the decision authorized any over/under-collection in the PABA vintage subaccounts in a given year to be rolled into the next year's ERRA Forecast filing.
-The decision adopted the methodology for SDG&E to true-up the values in PABA for the imputed RPS and resource adequacy ("RA") costs using the updated benchmarks provided by the Energy Division on October 1.
-The true-up amounts for both RPS and RA will be booked as adjustments to PABA annually through the ERRA Forecast filing.
+The decision adopted the methodology for SDG&E to true-up the values in PABA for the imputed RPS and resource adequacy ("RA") costs using the updated benchmarks provided by the Energy Division on October 1.54 The true-up amounts for both RPS and RA will be booked as adjustments to PABA annually through the ERRA Forecast filing. - D.21-03-051 granted the Joint Utilities' uncontested Petition for Modification ("PFM") to D.17-08-026 which updates the PCIA workpaper to remove the application of line losses to capacity volumes and utilizes energy volumes as measured at the generator meter instead of customer meter.55 - D.21-05-030 removed the PCIA cap and trigger mechanisms and required SDG&E to implement the removal of the PCIA cap in rates effective January 1, 2022.56

-&lt;sup>54 SDG&E AL 3436-E was filed on September 30, 2019, effective and approved on October 30, 2019.
+52 SDG&E AL 3436-E was filed on September 30, 2019, effective and approved on October 30, 2019.

-AL 3318-E/E-A, approved May 30, 2019 and effective January 1, 2019.
+53 AL 3318-E/E-A, approved May 30, 2019 and effective January 1, 2019.